 The area numbers are shown on this online map and we have own own archived copy (June 2020).

 Due to our hard work over 40 years, 1623 has the highest density of explored caves (caves per square km) of any of the kataster areas.

-A cave which CUCC are currently exploring is named "Steinbrückenhöhle", which has the number 1623/204.
+A cave which CUCC explored from 2001 is named "Steinbrückenhöhle", which has the number 1623/204.
 There are presently six entrances, and these are labelled 1623/204A, 204B, 204C, 204D, 204E and 204F.
 On older discoveries, these numbers were typically painted on the entrance.
 This has become deprecated with the increase in area of the Nature Reserve (Naturschutzgebiet), and now a more permanent, but less obtrusive, stainless steel tag is bolted on.
 These numbers enable anyone coming across an entrance not only to see that it has been explored, but also to be able to identify it and look up a description or survey for any cave in Austria.
 Each area has one locally-based person responsible for allocating "official" numbers in the kataster; in CUCC's 1623 area this is the Verein für Höhlenkunde in Obersteier.

 Cavers actually exploring caves in an area may use their own provisional names or numbers (many of which appear in these pages).
 CUCC use easily fabricated aluminium tags with our own internal number as a temporary measure during early exploration; our practices are documented in the Prospecting Handbook.
 Once a cave has been accurately located and explored sufficiently to count as a significant find, a form is filled out and sent to the VfHO, who will allocate a final kataster number.